duck-dynasty/duckbot/wiki/Commands.md

 - Run the `!recipe` command with an argument to search for a specific recipe with a random result.
 - Run the `!recipe` command with no argument to blindly return any recipe.

+## Dice

+DuckBot will roll Dungeons and Dragons style dice for you.
+See [dice syntax](https://d20.readthedocs.io/en/latest/start.html#dice-syntax) for the full list of what is possible.

+> Human: !roll 1d20\
+> DuckBot: Rolls: 1d20 (3)\
+> Total: 3

 ## Music

 DuckBot plays everyone's favourite background noise inside whatever voice channel you're in.
 Use `!start` to summon the bot, and `!stop` to dismiss it.
 DuckBot only has so much stamina, and will stop playing music after about four hours.

 ## Weather